 Prior to joining TNCPE, Sue held similar positions with the JCPenney Home Office in Dallas, the Children’s Museum of Indianapolis, and the YMCA of the Pike’s Peak Region in Colorado Springs, Colo.
 Sue earned a BA in education from the University of Kentucky.

 Ann Harris is the program assistant for the Tennessee Center for Performance Excellence.
 She joined the organization in November 2017 and provides day-to-day administrative support.

 Emily holds a BS in journalism and visual communication from Middle Tennessee State University.

-Katie Rawls is president and CEO of the Tennessee Center for Performance Excellence.
+Tamera Fields Parsons is President and CEO of TNCPE.
 Her career has been marked by key leadership and quality management positions in the banking and healthcare industries.